-Christmas presents for Autistic, Special Needs and Developmentally Delayed children, on a budget
+Five Affordable Christmas Presents for Autistic, Special Needs, and Developmentally Delayed Children

-Anyway the reason I am writing this article is because as the parent of a five year old Autistic son I know how hard it can be to find a present for a child with Autism as well as any child with Developmental Delay or other special needs.
-Experience has warned me that my own son is often much more likely to be fascinated by the cardboard box or the bubble wrap that the present is wrapped in rather than the actual gift itself so finding toys that interest him is a never ending quest.
+As the parent of a five-year-old autistic son, I know how hard it can be to find a present for a child with autism as well as any child with developmental delay or other special needs.
+Experience has warned me that my own son is often much more likely to be fascinated by the cardboard box or the bubble wrap that the present is wrapped in rather than the actual gift itself so finding toys that interest him is a never-ending quest.

-I have been through many of on-line sites that recommend this toy or that and to be honest I know at this stage that many of them just won’t appeal to him.
-Every child with Autism is just as individual as any other and although I understand that in theory he should be really into puzzles or a sandbox or a specific present for a child with Autism but in reality my son just doesn’t run with the flock (he’s just my boy completely I think!) and many such toys are often completely ignored by him.
+I have been through many of websites that recommend this toy or that and to be honest I know at this stage that many of them just won’t appeal to him.
+Every child with autism is just as individual as any other, and although I understand that in theory, he should be really into puzzles or a sandbox or a specific present for a child with autism, but in reality my son just doesn’t run with the flock (he’s just my boy completely, I think!) and many such toys are often completely ignored by him.

-So as I will soon have nana’s and other family members enquiring as to what my son would like for Christmas this year (aagggh how do I know?)
+So as I will soon have nanas and other family members inquiring as to what my son would like for Christmas this year, (aagggh how do I know?)
 I have decided that this year it is time to take stock and compose a guideline list that I can then hopefully keep close by and hand to all when requested.

-Now of course there are many specialist sites you can visit that will promise that their toys for children with Autism are what you need and while that may be true in many instances if like me you are on a strict budget this Christmas then here are some suggestions for Christmas gifts for children with Autism that won’t require a bank loan or remortgaging your house.
+Of course, there are many specialist sites you can visit that will promise that their toys for children with autism are what you need and while that may be true in many instances if like me you are on a strict budget this Christmas then here are some suggestions for Christmas gifts for children with autism that won’t require a bank loan or remortgaging your house.

 Ball pits provide hours of endless fascination.
 I have chosen two images of Ball Pit and a Ball tent here as both are ideal depending on your child's age and their level of Sensory Difficulty.
 If your child has Autism you might prefer the tent because this can also be a useful place for your child to go to when they are feeling overloaded or in meltdown mode too.